MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/Environmental-discovery-for-Microsoft-Teams-rollout.md

 your journey to Microsoft Teams.

-You perform a detailed discovery of your environment to better understand its current state and to reveal any difficulties or—even further—possible blockers to the execution of your Teams rollout.
+You perform a detailed discovery of your environment to better understand its current state and to reveal any difficulties or —even further— possible blockers to the execution of your Teams rollout.

 Discovery Questionnaire